AntoineLep/ftx_algotrading/README.md

 It has some internal configuration using globals to configure which amount to invest and to set up the market pair to snipe

-### multi coin abnormal volumes tracker
+### multi coin abnormal volume tracker

 A strategy that scan a list of pairs in order to find abnormal volume increase.
-For each listed coins, the strategy will compute a moving average of the last candles volumes to compare it with a bigger segment of candles.
+For each listed coins, the strategy will compute a moving average of the last candles volume to compare it with a bigger segment of candles.

 It has some internal configuration using globals to configure volume check (factor, short ma, long ma), price variation,